Skip to Content

 Need

-In addition to its potential to produce low cost renewable electricity, wave energy could be integrated into microgrids to reduce the need for significant battery storage due the relative predictability and consistency of wave energy (compared to wind and solar).
+In addition to its potential to produce low cost renewable electricity, wave energy could be integrated into microgrids to reduce the need for significant battery storage due the relative predictability and consistency of wave energy (compared with wind and solar).

 Action